Suhashini24/cybersec-thoughts/Is Defense in Depth still relevant?.md

 #### Privilege Access Management
 •	Accounts with elevated access (i.e. administrators or other roles that have similar or higher privileges) need to be protected more than other “user” accounts because a compromised administrator account can cause grave damage than a normal user account.
-•	Some controls that, at minimum, must be in place, are: o	Multi Factor Authentication – to further confirm that the admin is really who he/she claims to be. o	Auditing – to monitor and review what actions are done with the privileged access o	Using a jump host / bastion to access the endpoint server 	The bastion will be in a segregated location, with tight <preferably host to host firewalls rules in place>
+•	Some controls that, at minimum, must be in place, are:
+1. Multi Factor Authentication – to further confirm that the admin is really who he/she claims to be.
+2. Auditing – to monitor and review what actions are done with the privileged access
+3. Using a jump host / bastion to access the endpoint server
+   i.
+The bastion will be in a segregated location, with tight <preferably host to host firewalls rules in place>
-	The bastion host must be patched and use a golden image at minimum CIS benchmarked) If you do have sufficient budget, instead of a manual bastion host, you could leverage PAM (Privilege Access Management) service, which will do all of the above (except MFA – which ideally must be controlled by the Identity access server.
+   ii.
+The bastion host must be patched and use a golden image at minimum CIS benchmarked) If you do have sufficient budget, instead of a manual bastion host, you could leverage PAM (Privilege Access Management) service, which will do all of the above (except MFA – which ideally must be controlled by the Identity access server.
-BUT – the PAM must be configured correctly so that it is worth for the money spent!
+**_BUT – the PAM must be configured correctly so that it is worth for the money spent!**_

  ![IAM diagram](images/defense%20in%20depth3.jpg)